Updated November 2017

 Low stability for less-than-robust ankles

-wins our Best Bang for Buck Award as a budget-friendly boot that performs well in most conditions.
-Using quality leather and rugged, durable soles, Keen makes a high-quality model that will last for several seasons of typical use.
+is a wallet-friendly contender that performs well in most conditions.
+Equipped with rugged, durable soles, and high-quality leather, Keen has made a model that will last through several seasons of typical use.
 No matter if you are looking for something to tackle your local trails in, or embark on a long-distance backpacking trip, the Targhee II will keep your feet warm, dry, and comfortable.

 Top Pick for Lightweight Hiker

 Supreme comfort in footbed and upper

 Unique lacing system increases adjustability

 Varied performance in water resistance